 Landscape architecture needs more publications and discourse about the built environment and it is heartening to see that the University of Melbourne School of Design is starting a new student run journal titled Inflection.
 The editors recently put out the call for submissions for various categories of material.
 In the inaugural issue | Read More

 A rejuvenated urban plaza is the core to improving the retail and commercial viability of this renovated 1960’s building.

 The Kangan Institute Automotive Centre of Excellence in Melbourne’s Docklands is stage 2 of an innovative centre that houses skills training, education, research and display facilities for the automotive industry in Australia.
 The landscape design is influenced strongly by the bold geometries of the building as well as seeking to | Read More

 The tree house at Melbourne Girls Grammar School junior campus has elements of the archetypal tree house – an elevated enclosed space within the tree canopy of a mature English Oak, and windows from which to view the world below.
-But it departs from this script to meet functional challenges presented by the project brief.
+But it departs from this script to meet functional challenges | Read More

 During June this year a LED seesaw was placed by ENESS in Federation Square in Melbourne Australia with rows of light the respond to the tilt of the seesaw.

 The Australian Institute of Landscape Architects have announced the National Award winners for 2012.
 A wide diverse range of projects from across Australia have been received awards in the categories of Design, Planning, Residential Designed Landscapes, Land Management, Urban Design, Research and Communication and Leadership.